p16i/p16i.github.io/src/blog/2021/bayesian-linear-regression.md

 Perhaps, in the next step, we shall look at classification tasks and how to estimate uncertainty of the prediction in such situations.

 This post is my recap of [Yarin Gal's tutorial at SMILES 2019](https://www.youtube.com/watch?v=7p56lnNi74s).
+I also consulted [mathematicalmok's Youtube channel](https://www.youtube.com/watch?v=xyuSiKXttxw&list=PLD0F06AA0D2E8FFBA&index=62).

 The figure is generated from [this Google Colab](https://colab.research.google.com/drive/1fRP-S6PXXx1RA5fgMuymkQZ75Sv2NupF#scrollTo=X1MGn8xNuzcO).